abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 sharing or giving, also has its basis in loving-kindness.
 When one is living together in a community, as we do, this quality of sharing is essential to creating a sense of mutual congeniality and care.
-The fifth principal is virtue, which establishes trust—and thereby harmony—among people living together.
+The fifth principal is virtue, which establishes trust---and thereby harmony---among people living together.
 And when we trust each other, we have a sense of mutual loving-kindness as well.
 The last Saranīya Dhamma regards holding a Noble View of the potential for freedom, the ending of suffering.
 When we see that we and others can realize this Dhamma, and that our companions have the same View, it creates feelings of kinship and kindness based on this harmonious perspective.

 How do we bring up loving-kindness?
 What do we do when we feel it's impossible?
 And when it does arise, what makes us lose it?
 For instance,